Menu

 Submissions/reviews will be read by the Oregon English Journal Editorial Board members in an impartial blind reading.
 To ensure this, please do not include your name anywhere on the manuscript/review but on the cover sheet.

-Deadline for Submission for Fall/Winter Issue: September 15, 2025
+Deadline for Submission for Spring/Summer Issue: February 15, 2026

 Previous topics